kasliwalr/shell-utility/README.md

 > make   # this wil generate the executable 'wish' in 'bin' directory
 ```

-At this time, you'll end up cloning the whole `intro_os_course` repo.
-Sorry for that!
-In future, I will most likely create a separate repository for the shell program.

 ## Demo

 The `wish` shell program is built to specifications mentioned above.
 I will demonstrate the important features below